 Here the interpreter translates (in summary) what is said every time the speaker pauses briefly.
 The interpreter translates orally and alternates with the speaker(s).
 A consecutive interpreter is often used to interpret meetings, conversations, court hearings and guided tours.

-A Courtesie business interpreter not only helps you simply translate the conversation, but also ‘reads’ the conversation in order to place verbal and non-verbal communication in the right context.
+A Courtesie business interpreter not only helps you translate the conversation, but also ‘reads’ the conversation in order to place verbal and non-verbal communication in the right context.
 Business interpreters have a feeling for the cultural nuances and help you successfully conclude meetings, conversations and difficult negotiations.

 Court and notarial interpreters